 The real estate market today is increasingly competitive.
-In fact, many would claim it is the most competitive that it has ever been.
-With a competitive market comes bidding wars, and a lot of them.
+And with a competitive market comes bidding wars.
 With so many bidding wars taking place, we wanted to take a moment to discuss the best strategies to win a bidding war.

 Having your financing lined up is one of the best ways to make your offer attractive to sellers.
 In order to do this, get a pre-approval from a reputable lender.
 In our experience, we’ve found that using a local lender that the seller’s agent may have worked with in the past can help you win a bidding war.
 Why?
-Because the seller’s agent is more likely to trust someone they know. [bctt tweet=”Using a local lender that the seller’s agent may have worked with in the past can help you win a bidding war.” username=”MTGSpecialists”]
+Because the seller’s agent is more likely to trust someone they know and they know the lender’s reputation.

 If you obtain your pre-approval online, that’s still a great step.
 But the seller’s agent doesn’t know who did the pre-approval or what guidelines were used.

 Here at Mortgage Specialists, of all the pre-approvals we have ever given, 99.9% have closed.
 We have such a high closing rate because we only give someone a pre-approval after verifying all of their documents are accurate.

 You Might Also Like: The Mortgage Specialists Difference

 Ask about the seller